Sravanigaju/Qxf2_internship_22/README.md

     - Practised writing Scripts on other web applications like https://ksrtc.in/oprs-web/.
     - I tested this https://www.facebook.com/ web application wheather login page is working or not by using Selenium Scripts.
-    - I tested this https://ksrtc.in/oprs-web/ application weather i can able to search  for the bus after filling the requirements to search for the bus by using Selenium.
+    - I tested this https://ksrtc.in/oprs-web/ application weather i can able to search  for the bus after filling the requirements to search for the bus by using Selenium
-  - Day22
+  - **Day22**
-  - updated **Day21** work in to the repository.
+  - updated Day21 work in to the repository.
   - forked **qxf2/selenium-beginners** repository.
   - picked a differnt websites and started clearing exercises.
-  - Day23
+  - **Day23**
-  - Updated **Day22** Work in to the Repository.
+  - Updated day22 Work in to the Repository.
   - Started Learning Python from Scratch.
   - By using this link **https://futurecoder.io/course/#toc**.
   - Topics Learnt: